 A financial asset is a right to future economic benefits controlled by the Authority that is represented by cash or other instruments or a contractual right to receive cash or another financial asset.
 The financial assets held by the Authority during the year are held under the following classifications.
 Financial assets are classified into one of three categories.
 Financial assets held at amortised cost.
 Fair Value through (FVOCI) and Fair Value through profit and loss (FVTPL).
-All the Authority's financial assets have been assessed to be held at amortised cost; these represent loans and loan-type arrangements where repayments or interest and principal takes place on set dates and at specified amounts.
+All the Authority's financial assets have been assessed to be held at amortised cost, except for pre-buy out Bridge Close loan notes (held at Fair Value through profit and loss); these represent loans and loan-type arrangements where repayments or interest and principal takes place on set dates and at specified amounts.
 Allowances for impairment losses have been calculated for amortised cost assets, applying the expected credit losses (ECL) model.
 Changes in loss allowances (including balances outstanding at the dates of derecognition of an asset) are debited / credited to the Financing and investment income and expenditure lines in the CIES.